UK 'thief' held in woods hideout in France

 Police found more than 200 objects in his secret hideout, including mobile phones, jewels and cooking equipment.

-The suspect had been using his army training and survival skills to live the camouflaged shelter, police say.
+The suspect had been using his army training and survival skills to live in the camouflaged shelter, police say.

 He has not been named.